How to Find an

 Not many saxophone lesson providers require long term commitment or contracts these days, but you’d still want to make sure if there’s a contract required before setting up the first lesson.
 It’s also recommended for students to check the type of payment the teacher prefers and when to send the payment.

-Lesson With You offers live online 1-on-1 lessons with the exceptional saxophone instructors who earned at least Bachelor’s degrees from top music schools including Northwestern University.
+Lesson With You offers live online 1-on-1 lessons with exceptional saxophone instructors who hold a Bachelor’s degree or higher from top music schools.
+The first trial lesson is FREE — no contracts ever.

 Rose Park